 11. Relieve Tension

-Not only do puzzles develop many physical, social and cognitive skills, they also provide an emotional release.
+Not only do puzzles develop many physical, social and cognitive skills, but they also provide an emotional release.
 Working on quiet activities is a great stress reliever and a way to relax while learning.

 Calm, relaxed children are always in a better space to learn.